gabriel-nascimento-91/gabriel-nascimento-91/README.md

 ## Hi, I’m Gabriel!
 About me:
 - ⚙️ Former aspiring mechanical engineer turned software developer 💻
-- 🌐 Currently working as a web development intern at APS Informática, mainly using JavaScript, React.Js, Node.Js, FirebirdDB and TypeScript.
+- 🌐 Currently working as a web development intern at APS Informática, mainly using JavaScript, TypeScript React.js, Node.js and Postgres/Firebird as DB's  .
 - 🎓 2nd semester of Software Analysis and Development at Unicesumar.
 - 📖 Also studying .NET with C# and Android Mobile Development with Kotlin📱
 - 📫 How to reach me -> https://www.linkedin.com/in/gnascoli/